 Freedom of Association

-MSN supports Mexican workers’ efforts to organize authentic democratic unions, and engages with international apparel brands on the policies they should adopt and steps they should take to ensure greater respect for freedom of association and the right to bargain collectively in their Mexican supplier factories.
+MSN also engages with and pressures international apparel and footwear companies concerning their policies and practices to ensure greater respect for freedom of association and the right to bargain collectively in their global supply chains, and on specific cases of FOA violations in supplier factories.

 Institutional barriers to freedom of association in Mexico are a major focus of MSN’s work.
 We collaborate with independent unions and labour rights advocates and experts who promote institutional reforms to Mexico’s labour justice system, and with international apparel brands on efforts to improve respect for freedom of association in their Mexican supplier factories.

 MSN also works with trade union, women’s and labour rights organizations in Central America on cases of freedom of association violations and participates in international campaigns against anti-union repression in countries like Bangladesh and Cambodia.